DmitryAgeev/Logitech_website/README.md

-# Site
+# Logitech site
-Site for GB raffle
+The site for the raffle Logitech and GB